Pullman Strike

 As the Panic of 1893 weakened much of the economy, railroad companies ceased purchasing new passenger cars made by Pullman.
-When his company laid off workers and lowered wages, it did not reduce rents, and the workers called for a strike.
+The company laid off workers and reduced the wages of retained workers.
 Among the reasons for the strike were the absence of democracy within the town of Pullman and its politics, the rigid paternalistic control of the workers by the company, excessive water and gas rates, and a refusal by the company to allow workers to buy and own houses.
 They had not yet formed a union.
-Founded in 1893 by Eugene V. Debs, the American Railway Union (ARU) was an organization of railroad workers.
+Founded in 1893 by Eugene V. Debs, the ARU was an organization of railroad workers.
 Debs brought in ARU organizers to Pullman and signed up many of the disgruntled factory workers.
 When the Pullman Company refused recognition of the ARU or any negotiations, ARU called a strike against the factory, but it showed no sign of success.
 To win the strike, Debs decided to stop the movement of Pullman cars on railroads.
 The over-the-rail Pullman employees (such as conductors and porters) did not go on strike.

 Debs and the ARU called a massive boycott against all trains that carried a Pullman car.
 It affected most rail lines west of Detroit and at its peak involved some 250,000 workers in 27 states.
 The American Federation of Labor (AFL) opposed the boycott because the ARU was trying to take its membership.
 The high prestige railroad brotherhoods of Conductors and Engineers were opposed to the boycott.
 The Fireman brotherhood—of which Debs had been a prominent leader—was split.
 The General Managers' Association of the railroads coordinated the opposition.
 Thirty people were killed in riots in Chicago alone.
-Historian David Ray Papke, building on the work of Almont Lindsey published in 1942, estimated another 40 were killed in other states.
+Historian David Ray Papke, building on the work of Almont Lindsey published in 1942, estimated that another 40 were killed in other states.
 Property damage exceeded $80 million.

+The federal government obtained an injunction against the union, Debs, and other boycott leaders, ordering them to stop interfering with trains that carried mail cars.
+After the strikers refused, Grover Cleveland ordered in the Army to stop the strikers from obstructing the trains.
+Violence broke out in many cities, and the strike collapsed.
+Defended by a team including Clarence Darrow, Debs was convicted of violating a court order and sentenced to prison; the ARU then dissolved.